 Number of available places

-Currently, four programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and ESHNR.
+Up to four places will be offered and organised through ESOR.
+The successful applicants will receive a grant jointly provided by ESR/ESOR and ESHNR.

-1. This exchange programme is applicable to radiologists within the first three years after certification, who desire to become subspecialist radiologist in head and neck imaging.
+1. This exchange programme is applicable to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists in head and neck radiology.

 3. Applicants must be proficient in English.